+The four non-attorney exclusions described above - those for upper-level management, compliance personnel and auditors set forth in Rule 21F-4(b)(4)(iii) - do not apply in all circumstances.
+The wording of the rules suggests that these persons might have "independent knowledge" as long as they obtain their information outside their roles in compliance, investigation or audit.
+In addition, the rules provide that these exclusions do not apply, and the person can be eligible for an award, where at least one of the following conditions is present:

-The exclusions for upper level-management, compliance personnel, and auditors set forth in Rule 21F-4(b)(4)(iii) may not apply if the person obtains their information outside of their roles in compliance, investigation, or audit.
-Id.
-Nor do these exclusions apply if the would-be whistleblower "reasonably believes" that disclosure to the SEC is needed to prevent "substantial injury to the entity or investors," Rule 21F-4(b)(4)(v)(A), if the would-be whistleblower "reasonably believes" that the entity is acting in a way that would impede an investigation of the violations, Rule 21F-4(b)(4)(v)(B), or if at least 120 days have passed since the whistleblower reported the information internally to the company's audit committee, chief legal officer, or other appropriate official of the entity, or since obtaining information under circumstances indicating that those officials were already aware of the information.
-Rule 21F-4(b)(4)(v)(C).
+- The would-be whistleblower "reasonably believes" that disclosure to the SEC is needed to prevent "substantial injury" to the entity or investors, Rule 21F-4(b)(4)(v)(A); - The would-be whistleblower "reasonably believes" that the entity is acting in a way that would impede an investigation of the violations, Rule 21F-4(b)(4)(v)(B); or - At least 120 days have passed since the whistleblower reported her information internally to the audit committee, chief legal officer of other appropriate official of the entity, or since she obtained the information under circumstance indicating that those officials were already aware of the information, Rule 21F-4(b)(4)(v)(c)